SHIITAKE

 CARDIOVASCULAR HEALTH

-Compounds in shiitake mushrooms, such as eritadenine and sterols, have been shown to support heart health.
-Eritadenine may help lower cholesterol levels by inhibiting its production, while sterols can block cholesterol absorption in the intestines.
-Studies have demonstrated that shiitake consumption can lead to reduced cholesterol levels and decreased plaque formation in arteries.[3]
+Compounds in shiitake mushrooms, such as eritadenine and sterols, have been studied for their potential ability to support heart health.
+Eritadenine may help lower cholesterol levels by inhibiting its production, while sterols may block cholesterol absorption in the intestines.
+Studies have demonstrated that shiitake consumption may lead to reduced cholesterol levels and decreased plaque formation in arteries.[3]

-The mushroom’s sulfur-containing derivative lenthionine also shows strong antibacterial and antifungal properties.[21]
+The mushroom’s sulfur-containing derivative lenthionine also shows strong potential for antibacterial and antifungal properties.[21]

-In addition, shiitake demonstrates antiviral potential.
-Lentinan has been reported to directly inhibit viruses in vitro, and shiitake’s immune-boosting effects further contribute to antiviral defense.
-A clinical trial using AHCC (an extract from shiitake mycelia) showed clearance of persistent high-risk HPV infection in 63% of participants, versus 10% in placebo – highlighting shiitake’s role in supporting antiviral immunity.
+Shiitake's demonstration for antiviral potential is due to Lentinan being reported to directly inhibit viruses in vitro, and shiitake’s immune-boosting effects may further contribute to antiviral defense.
+A clinical trial using AHCC (an extract from shiitake mycelia) showed clearance of persistent high-risk HPV infection in 63% of participants, versus 10% in placebo – highlighting shiitake’s potential role in supporting antiviral immunity.
 [22]

-Rich in immunologically active polysaccharides, it can help with hepatitis, Influenza and HIV.
+Rich in immunologically active polysaccharides, it has been researched for it's potential to help with hepatitis, Influenza and HIV.

 ANTIOXIDANT ACTIVITY

-The presence of antioxidants in shiitake mushrooms helps combat oxidative stress, a process that can damage cells and contribute to aging and various diseases.
+The presence of antioxidants in shiitake mushrooms gives it the potential to combat oxidative stress, a process that can damage cells and contribute to aging and various diseases.
 By neutralizing free radicals, these antioxidants support overall cellular health and may reduce the risk of chronic conditions.
 [5]

-Shiitake induces the body’s own antioxidant defenses: it upregulates enzymes like superoxide dismutase (SOD) and glutathione peroxidase, which protect cells from oxidative damage.[11]
+Shiitake is studied for it's ability to induce the body’s own antioxidant defenses: it upregulates enzymes like superoxide dismutase (SOD) and glutathione peroxidase, which protect cells from oxidative damage.[11]

 Notably, shiitake contains l-ergothioneine, a potent antioxidant amino acid found in high concentration in this mushroom.[11]

 Ergothioneine stabilizes mitochondrial membranes and prevents oxidative injury at the cellular level.
-Through these compounds, shiitake intake can lower oxidative stress markers and may slow cellular aging and reduce the risk of chronic diseases linked to oxidative damage.
+Through these compounds, shiitake intake may lower oxidative stress markers and could also slow cellular ageing and reduce the risk of chronic diseases linked to oxidative damage.

-Shiitake mushrooms contain compounds that exhibit anti-inflammatory properties.
+Shiitake mushrooms have been studied to show they contain compounds that potentially exhibit properties which support a balanced inflammatory response.
 Regular consumption may help modulate the body’s inflammatory response, potentially alleviating symptoms associated with chronic inflammatory conditions.
 [4]

-Bioactive components of shiitake help modulate inflammation.
+Bioactive components of shiitake may support modulate inflammation.
 Regular consumption has been linked to lower systemic inflammation; in a human study, 4 weeks of shiitake intake led to a reduction in C-reactive protein (CRP), a key inflammation marker.[1]

-Shiitake’s polysaccharides also directly affect inflammatory pathways.
-In a mouse colitis model, a shiitake extract significantly suppressed the expression of pro-inflammatory cytokines (TNF-α, IL-6, IL-1β, and IFN-γ) in colon tissue, correlating with an improvement in colitis symptoms.[23]
+Shiitake’s polysaccharides potentially also directly affect inflammatory pathways.
+In an animal study, a shiitake extract significantly suppressed the expression of pro-inflammatory cytokines (TNF-α, IL-6, IL-1β, and IFN-γ) in colon tissue, correlating with an improvement in colitis symptoms.[23]

-Moreover, shiitake was shown to increase anti-inflammatory cytokine IL-10 while reducing pro-inflammatory chemokines like MIP-1α, indicating a shift toward a more regulated immune response.
+Moreover, shiitake was shown to increase cytokine IL-10 while reducing pro-inflammatory chemokines like MIP-1α, indicating a possible shift toward a more regulated immune response.

 By downregulating key inflammatory mediators and upregulating protective ones, shiitake may help alleviate chronic inflammatory conditions.